Rafi-ur-Rashid/Audio-News-Classification/README.md

 ### 2D
 - ✔️ CNN Model
 - ✔️ Transfer Learning using Image SOTA models eg. VGG, ResNet, etc.
+- CNN with Attention (Pervasive Attention ... used in Machine Translation, can it be used here ?)
 - Image Transformer

 ### 1D